freenas/freenas-docs/userguide/vms.rst

 Computing) remote connection.
 A standard
 `VNC <https://en.wikipedia.org/wiki/Virtual_Network_Computing>`__
 client can connect to the VM to provide screen output and keyboard and mouse input.
-Each standard VM can only have a single VNC device, and VNC devices are not available on a |dockerhost|.
+Each standard VM can have a single VNC device.
+A
+|dockerhost| does not support VNC devices.

-.. note:: Using a non-US keyboard via VNC is not yet supported.
+.. note:: Using a non-US keyboard with VNC is not yet supported.
 As a workaround, select the US keymap on the system running the VNC client, then configure the operating system running in the VM to use a keymap that matches the physical keyboard.
 This will enable